 The College of Engineering invites approximately the top 10% of incoming freshmen into the Honors Program based on a combination of high school GPA and SAT or ACT scores.
 (Please note: eligibility criteria are subject to change at any time.)
 Transfer students with a UC transferable GPA of 3.6 or greater are invited to join the College Honors Program.
 Students who do not enter the College of Engineering with honors at the time of admission to UCSB may petition to enter the program after attaining a cumulative GPA of 3.5 or greater after completing two regular quarters at UCSB.
+Students will not be permitted to join the Honors Program once they begin their senior curriculum year.

-To graduate as an Honors Program Scholar, students must complete 6.0 total Honors units during their junior and senior years; comprised of coursework from departmental 196, 197, 199 or graduate level courses with grades of B or higher, complete a total of 10 hours of community service for each year they are program members and maintain a 3.5 or higher cumulative GPA at the end of each Spring guarter.
+To graduate as an Honors Program Scholar, students must complete 6.0 total Honors units during their junior and senior years; comprised of coursework from departmental 196, 197, 199 or graduate level courses with grades of B or higher, complete a total of 10 hours of community service for each year they are program members and maintain a 3.5 or higher cumulative GPA at the end of each Spring quarter.